-- Title IX Statement: Clemson University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender, pregnancy, national origin, age, disability, veteran's status, genetic information or protected activity in employment, educational programs and activities, admissions, and financial aid.
+Title IX Statement:

+Clemson University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender, pregnancy, national origin, age, disability, veteran's status, genetic information or protected activity in employment, educational programs and activities, admissions and financial aid.
 This includes a prohibition against sexual harassment and sexual violence as mandated by Title IX of the Education Amendments of 1972.
-This Title IX policy is located on the Campus Life website.
-Ms. Alesia Smith is the Clemson University Title IX Coordinator, and the Executive Director of Equity Compliance.
-Her office is located at 223 Brackett Hall, 864.656.0620.
-Remember, email is not a fully secured method of communication and should not be used to discuss Title IX issues. - Safe Campus: Emergency procedures have been posted in all buildings and on all elevators.
-Students should be reminded to review these procedures for their own safety.
-All students and employees should be familiar with guidelines from the Clemson Police Department.
-Visit here for information about safety.
+This Title IX policy is located on the Access and Equity website.
+Ms. Alesia Smith is the Clemson University Title IX Coordinator, and the Assistant Vice President of Equity Compliance.
+Her office is located at 223 Brackett Hall, 864-656-3181 and her email address is alesias@clemson.edu.
+Remember, email is not a fully secured method of communication and should not be used to discuss Title IX issues.